sparkflows/writing-new-node/docs/README_Processor_JSON.md

 }
 ```

-## Ability to Browse the HDFS
+## Ability to Browse the HDFS/AWS S3

-There are cases when we need the ability to Browse the HDFS.
-For example when the user has to select a file or directory on HDFS.
+There are cases when we need the ability to Browse the HDFS/S3.
+For example when the user has to select a file or directory on HDFS/S3.
 This is enabled by the below example:

     {"name":"path", "value":"", "widget": "textfield", "title": "Path", "description": "Path of the Text file/directory"}

-In the above having **'title'** of **'Path'** displays the Browse HDFS button using which the user is presented with a Dialog Box to browse the data in HDFS.
+In the above having **'title'** of **'Path'** displays the Browse HDFS/S3 button using which the user is presented with a Dialog Box to browse the data in HDFS/S3.

-## Refreshing a field powered by custom code in a Processor

-In some cases we need a field to be refreshed by custom code provided in a Processor.
-An example of it can be:

-- Selecting a database name from a given list.
-In this case the custom code in the Processor would be able to fetch the list of databases.
-- Selecting a table name from a given list.

-Below is the example of how the code in the Node/Processor look like.
-It returns an array of Strings which get displayed in the dialog box as a drop down.

-    @Override
-    public ArrayList<String> getValue1d(String valueOf) {

-        if (valueOf.toLowerCase().equals("dbtable")) {
-            ArrayList<String> result = new ArrayList<>();
-            result.add("sample_07");
-            result.add("sample_08");

-            return result;
-        }

-        return new ArrayList<String>();
-    }

-The Processor JSON would look like below.
-For dbtable, we see the widget 'array_refresh' being used.
+## Allow user to write sql query

+There are some scenario where user need to query sql data.
+In this case user can write sql query in query editor.

 ```
 {
   "id": "11",
-  "name": "JDBC",
+  "name": "SQL",
-  "description": "This node reads data from other databases using JDBC.", "type": "dataset",
+  "description": "This node runs the given SQL on the incoming DataFrame", "input": "This type of node takes in a DataFrame and transforms it to another DataFrame", "output": "This node runs the given SQL on the incoming DataFrame to generate the output DataFrame", "hint": "Whenever the table is changed, go to Schema tab and Refresh the Schema", "type": "transform",
+  "engine": "all",
-  "nodeClass": "fire.nodes.dataset.NodeDatasetJDBC",
+  "nodeClass": "fire.nodes.etl.NodeSQL",
   "fields" : [
-    {"name":"url", "value":"jdbc:postgresql:dbserver", "widget": "textfield", "title": "URL", "description": "The JDBC URL to connect to"},

-    {"name":"dbtable", "value":"", "widget": "array_refresh", "title": "DB Table", "description": "The JDBC table that should be read.
-Note that anything that is valid in a FROM clause of a SQL query can be used.
-For example, instead of a full table you could also use a subquery in parentheses."},
+    {"name":"tempTable", "value":"fire_temp_table", "widget": "textfield", "title": "Temp Table", "description": "Temp Table Name to be used"}, {"name":"sql", "value":"", "widget": "textarea_large", "type": "sql", "title": "SQL", "description": "SQL to be run"},

-    {"name":"driver", "value":"", "widget": "textfield", "title": "Driver",
+    {"name": "schema", "value":"", "widget": "tab", "title": "Schema"},
-            "description": "The class name of the JDBC driver needed to connect to this URL"},

-    {"name":"outputColNames", "value":"[]", "widget": "schema_col_names", "title": "Column Names of the Table", "description": "Output Columns Names of the Table"}, {"name":"outputColTypes", "value":"[]", "widget": "schema_col_types", "title": "Column Types of the Table", "description": "Output Column Types of the Table"}, {"name":"outputColFormats", "value":"[]", "widget": "schema_col_formats", "title": "Column Formats", "description": "Output Column Formats"}
+    {"name":"outputColNames", "value":"[]", "widget": "schema_col_names", "title": "Output Column Names", "description": "Name of the Output Columns"}, {"name":"outputColTypes", "value":"[]", "widget": "schema_col_types", "title": "Output Column Types", "description": "Data Type of the Output Columns"}, {"name":"outputColFormats", "value":"[]", "widget": "schema_col_formats", "title": "Output Column Formats", "description": "Format of the Output Columns"}
   ]
 }
 ```